 It is our hope that this program will position SMU as a national leader in interdisciplinary teaching and research of ethics.
 Further, we hope the new courses and publications will enhance the discussion, reflection, and application of ethical standards and public responsibility among all students.

-As a university-wide center drawing on – and bringing together – expertise in the field of ethics from across the campus, the Maguire Ethics Center wants to support two of the central purposes of the university as stated in the Centennial Strategic Plan:
+As a university-wide center drawing on – and bringing together – expertise in the field of ethics from across the campus, the Maguire Ethics Center wants to support three of the central purposes of the University as stated in the Centennial Strategic Plan:

-- current course number, title, catalog description and anticipated format (core, seminar);
+- current course number, title, catalog description and anticipated format;

 - statement explaining the significance of the revisions and enhancements and how the grant will impact the curriculum and/or accreditation standards;

 - the faculty member’s current c.v.;